Last Updated on May 1, 2023

 Unfortunately, sage is not safe for pregnancy in any form because it contains thujone.
 Thujone is a component of sage that can trigger menstruation and cause a miscarriage.

-Let’s talk more about the safety of sage for pregnancy and the risks that come along with it, as well as different sage varieties.
+Let’s talk more about the safety of sage during pregnancy and the risks that come along with it, as well as different sage varieties.

 Is Sage a Safe Herb to Eat When Pregnant?